 This fun patriotic quilt is another version of the basket weave quilt from above, but instead of a single-color basket weave, the pattern calls for 2 2.5-inch strips to create the block.
 If you enjoy using precuts, you can use layer cakes or jelly rolls for this pattern.

 9. Simple Square Blocks Quilt Pattern

 The free quilt pattern is a fun way to showcase your favorite set of holiday fabrics.
 Designed for layer cake precuts, you will have so much fun piecing the quilt top together.
 What makes this quilt pattern beginner-friendly is there is not too much cutting, and keeping the blocks lined up straight and even is super easy.

 10. Summer Vibes Geometric Quilt Pattern

 This easy quilt pattern is made completely with squares and half-square triangles (using the 2-at-a-time method), so it is fast to put together and perfect for beginner quilters.

 The colors in this free beginner-friendly quilt pattern are absolutely striking!
 This quilt uses the shortcut snowball method, so it is so much easier to assemble than it looks.

 This particular free quilt pattern is a bit more labor-intensive, but still beginner-friendly.

 Love this beginner quilt pattern, it is made using a jellyroll!

-The plus quilt is made entirely of 5-inch squares and is super easy and fast to put together.
-I love plus quilts, they are precut friendly and allow you to use a variety of fabrics.
-This pattern has a pdf pattern template andy has 3 versions to choose from!
+The plus quilt is made entirely of 5-inch charm squares and is super easy and fast to put together.
+It would make a perfect first project.
+I love plus quilts; they are precut-friendly and allow you to use a variety of fabrics.
+This pattern has a pdf pattern template andy has 3 versions to choose from!!